Finally, The First Full-Length Trailer For Disney’s Live Action ‘The Little Mermaid’

-The trailer doesn’t give away too much about the new Little Mermaid.
+The first teaser trailer of the movie didn’t give away too much, either.
 There are shots of gorgeous coral reefs, thriving underwater ecosystems, and a sunken ship wreck that one teen mermaid peeks out from.
 There’s a glowing cave that Ariel and Flounder (Jacob Tremblay) investigate and quickly dart away from.
 One thing this teaser trailer does give, however, is major goosebumps as Bailey sings “Part of Your World” at the end in her powerful, ethereal voice.

 Disney previously announced the rest of the vocal cast in December 2020, and the Little Mermaid cast is absolutely stacked with Daveed Diggs as Sebastian, Javier Bardem as King Triton, Awkwafina as goofball seagull Scuttle, Jonah Hauer-King as Prince Eric, Jacob Tremblay as Flounder, and Melissa McCarthy as the evil sea witch Ursula.